otayfuroglu/deepQM/README.md

 #### step-3) PLS simulation for PLinPLS

 Although, this part is mostly discussed in [PL simulation](tests/PL/), we have added another directory of [PLS simulation](tests/PLS/).
-The last line in the [script] (tests/PLS/run_deepQM_PLS.sh) will be modified to add two terms "-ls_in_ls" and "-ls_in_pls".
+The last line in the [script](tests/PLS/run_deepQM_PLS.sh) will be modified to add two terms "-ls_in_ls" and "-ls_in_pls".
 We have added this script to reflect this modification.

 It will print the results in Summary.dat file.